 Integrations with Office Productivity Tools

-Radar® integrations with Office productivity tools collaboration is the key to mitigating organizational risk, not only between teams, but between tools, platforms, and solutions.
+Radar integrations with Office productivity tools and collaboration are the key to mitigating organizational risk, not only between teams, but between tools, platforms, and solutions.
 Radar® integrates seamlessly with a growing number of office productivity tools, including:

 • Slack